-Elmhurst School for Boys is a small, family school and if you visit and asked our pupils about the upper and lower schools they may look at you in a slightly puzzled manner.
+Elmhurst School is a small, family school and if you visit and asked our pupils about the upper and lower schools they may look at you in a slightly puzzled manner.
 We are one school.
 However, there are some key development milestones at play during these years which mean from an organisational perspective it is valuable to create distinctions in the educational journey.

 Lower Key Stage 2

-In the classroom, boys meet specialist teachers more frequently with Science now included as a specialist lesson.
+In the classroom, pupils meet specialist teachers more frequently with Science now included as a specialist lesson.
 In Year 4, both English and Maths are also delivered by a specialist teacher as the gentle move away from a single teacher is promoted.
-This shift is a key benefit of our preparatory education as boys become familiar with differing expectations of teachers and build their own responsibility for learning.
+This shift is a key benefit of our preparatory education as pupils become familiar with differing expectations of teachers and build their own responsibility for learning.

 Upper Key Stage 2

 Pupils in Years 5 and 6 have an additional reminder of their seniority in the school, as they are located in their own house at number 44 South Park Hill Road.
-The building has a more senior feel to it in terms of display and boys are given additional privileges to their younger counterparts at break times in outdoor and indoor spaces.
+The building has a more senior feel to it in terms of display and are given additional privileges to their younger counterparts at break times in outdoor and indoor spaces.

 Booster classes in Maths and English are offered through the crucial terms in Year 5 and 6 to support preparations for senior school exams.